-The structure of the questionnaire The structure of the questionnaire follows the mandate of Article 430 (8) CRR. - A Quantitative information on the cost of compliance - B Qualitative information on the cost of compliance - The benefits of reporting requirements - Ways to achieve proportionality - E Expected cost reduction for specific measures - F IT solutions and Data Management processes and procedures The questionnaire starts with questions about the cost of compliance with reporting requirements in Sections A and B.

-Then it asks for information about the benefits of reporting for institutions in Section C. Sections D and E look into possible ways to reduce the cost and make the reporting more proportionate.
+The structure of the questionnaire The structure of the questionnaire follows the mandate of Article 430 (8) CRR. - A Quantitative information on the cost of compliance - B Qualitative information on the cost of compliance - C The benefits of reporting requirements - Mays to achieve proportionality - E Expected cost reduction for specific measures - F IT solutions and Data Management processes and procedures The questionnaire starts with questions about the cost of compliance with reporting requirements in Sections A and B. Deadline for responses: 31 October 2020 for Section A and 1 October for Section B Then it asks for information about the benefits of reporting for institutions in Section C. Deadline for responses: 1 October 2020 Sections D and E look into possible ways to reduce the cost and make the reporting more proportionate.

+Deadline for responses: 1 October 2020

 Section F aims looks into IT solutions and processes implemented for reporting in more detail, for example to understand if and how EBA's products could become more tech-friendly.

+Deadline for responses: 1 October 2020